The Limits of Inference Scaling Through Resampling

 \section{Abstract}

-Recent research has generated hope that inference scaling could allow weaker language models to match or exceed the accuracy of stronger models, such as by repeatedly sampling solutions to a coding problem until it passes unit tests.
-The central thesis of this paper is that there is no free lunch for inference scaling: indefinite accuracy improvement through resampling can only be realized if the ``verifier’’ (in this case, a set of unit tests) is perfect.
-When the verifier is imperfect, as it almost always is in domains such as reasoning or coding (for example, unit tests have imperfect coverage), there is a nonzero probability of false positives: incorrect solutions that pass the verifier.
-Resampling cannot decrease this probability, so it imposes an upper bound to the accuracy of resampling-based inference scaling {\em even with an infinite compute budget}.
-We find that there is a very strong correlation between the model’s single-sample accuracy (i.e. accuracy without unit tests) and its false positive rate on coding benchmarks HumanEval and MBPP, whose unit tests have limited coverage.
-Therefore, no amount of inference scaling of weaker models can enable them to match the single-sample accuracy of a sufficiently strong model (\cref{fig:abstract_scatter}).
-When we consider that false positives have a negative utility compared to abstaining from producing a solution, it bends the inference scaling curve further downward.
-Empirically, we find that the optimal number of samples can be less than 10 under realistic assumptions (\cref{fig:abstract_emp_llama_70b}).
-Finally, we show that beyond accuracy, false positives may have other undesirable qualities, such as poor adherence to coding style conventions.
+Recent research has generated hope that inference scaling, such as resampling solutions until they pass verifiers like unit tests, could allow weaker models to match stronger ones.
+Beyond inference, this approach also enables training reasoning models, where data is curated using rejection sampling against a verifier.
+However, we show that this approach is fundamentally limited when verifiers are \textit{imperfect} and have a non-zero probability of producing false positives.
+Resampling cannot decrease this probability, so it imposes an upper bound to the accuracy of resampling-based inference scaling, \textit{regardless of compute budget}.
+Our analysis shows that there is a strong correlation between the model’s single-sample accuracy and its false positive rate on HumanEval and MBPP, whose unit tests have limited coverage.
+Therefore, no amount of inference scaling of weaker models can enable them to match the single-sample accuracy of a sufficiently strong model.
+Empirical results show that optimal sampling attempts are often fewer than 10, as the negative utility of false positives outweighs benefits, bending inference scaling curves downward.
+Finally, false positives may have other undesirable qualities, like poor adherence to coding style conventions.